austinhua/Software-Design-and-Implementation/README.md

 To deselect units, press the escape key.
 The aim of the game is to destroy all the enemy units.
 When opposing units come into attacking range they will automatically stop and attack each other until only one remains.
+The file defaultmap.cellcraft can be edited to change the starting configuration of the Map.
+The letter 'O' represents empty space, the letter 'A' represents a friendly Unit, and the letter 'Z' represents an enemy Unit.

 Keys/Mouse input:
 Mouse click - select a single unit / direct selected units to a location